delta-exchange/just-the-docs/docs/tutorials/tutorials.md

 $$RoE_{Leverage} = RoE_{NoLeverage}/ Margin% = RoE_{NoLeverage}*Financial\_Leverage$$

 Do note that leverage is a double edged sword.
 Just as it will amplify your profits, it will also have the same multiplier effect on your losses.
-[ADL](#autodel)